 Everyone is busy, including your prospects and customers.

 Coach your reps to tailor their presentations with the features, benefits, and case studies most relevant to the buyer.

 (If your sales reps follow a front-loaded sales process like IMPACT Selling, they will have uncovered a prospect’s wants and needs early on to deliver the most effective sales presentation.)

 When your salespeople get laser focused on what is most valuable to the buyer, they can position themselves as a strategic partner and build trust—two keys to succeeding in a competitive marketplace.

 Bring these sales presentation tips to your next sales meeting and use it as an opportunity for your sales team to practice their presentation skills.

-The How to Sell Against Lower-Priced Competition program builds on these presentation fundamentals and gives sales reps the tips and tools to build value and not only sell more—but sell more at higher margin.
+The Sales Negotiation Training program builds on these presentation fundamentals and gives sales reps the tips and tools to build value and not only sell more—but sell more at higher margin.

 Published on January 24, 2018